rdesktop/rdesktop/uiports/nanoxreadme.txt

 This is the nanox ui port
 tested with versions 0.90

-makefile_nanox can be edited to change file localtions run make -f makefile_nanox in this directory to compile it
+makefile_nanox can be edited to change file locations run make -f makefile_nanox in this directory to compile it

 nanoxreadme.txt - notes, this file